 Recommendations

 Before taking out a Parent PLUS loan, parents should explore all options for financial aid, scholarships, grants, and even private student loans with potentially lower interest rates.
-Considering the total loan cost over time and how it will impact your finances in the long run is crucial.
+Considering the total loan cost over time and how it will impact their finances in the long run is crucial.

 Parents should ensure they understand the repayment terms, including payments, grace periods after graduation or leaving school, and available repayment plans.
 Utilizing features like autopay can help save money on interest over time.